AC-BO-Hackathon/BOPE-GPT/README.md

 1. The four outputs are equally important, and we want to maximize all of them.
 2. We only want to maximize the CO conversion.
 3. The xx is considered as a negative output and we want to minimize it while maximizing the other three objectives.

+To understand how the process work behind the scenes, we can have a look to a sample prompt:

+`Suppose you're managing a Fischer-Tropsch synthesis process, Option A: regime of 0.6 CO conversion, 0.0 methane production, 0.1 paraffins, 0.8 light oleffins.
+Option B: regime of 0.8 CO conversion, 0.1 methane production, 0.2 paraffins, 0.6 light oleffins.
+Choose only one option, only answer with 'Option A' or 'Option B'

+The numbers from the model output are entered to prompt as

 **An app to rule them all**